airbytehq/airbyte/airbyte-integrations/connectors/destination-xata/README.md

-# Xata source connector
+# Xata destination connector

-This is the repository for the Xata source connector, written in Python.
+This is the repository for the Xata destination connector, written in Python.
 For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.com/integrations/destinations/xata).

 ## Local development